IVAO-XU/EG-Sector-File/README.md

 Any member of the community may contribute this sector file so long as:
 + The data provided is factual and realistic.

+### Adding airports layouts ("SMRs")
+Ground layouts can be created by anyone simply by using Google Earth's polygon and line tools.

+Create each feature of the airport individually in the following order, first = lowest:

++ Boundary/grass outline - emcompass the entire airfield with this
++ Aprons
++ Parking positions
++ Taxiways
++ Runways
++ Taxiway lines
++ Stop bar lines

+You do not need to add taxiway or holding point labels.

 ### Contribution Agreement
 By contributing to this repository you agree that the ownership of any alteration(s) and/or addition(s) you make are transferred to IVAO United Kingdom & Ireland in its entirety and cannot be recalled.